Have you been going through menstrual cycle changes? Are you concerned or just curious about what the changes could mean? Keep reading to find out.

 Keep in mind that certain types of birth control methods can change your cycles.
 If you’ve recently changed to a new birth control method such as an IUD or a different type of pill, it is likely the culprit.
 Check with your doctor to be on the safe side.

 Additionally, you should track your cycle to be sure you know what is normal for you.
-Take a look at THIS blog to learn how to keep track of your cycle.

 Your menstrual cycle typically changes all the time, but you may not notice.
 Slight differences in color, consistency, and timing can happen without any indication or real reason.
 But what about those big changes that are drastic enough to cause concern?